 It is obvious that the $\alpha^2=1/3$ is special because the exponent will be zero.
 We begin our analysis with this situation.
 The function $f_1(r)$ will be

-The zero of this function is easy to get.
 With $b>0$, $c>0$, this function always has one zero.
 That is, we will always have one horizon when $\alpha^2=1/3$, $b>0$.
-Then we analyze the case $\alpha^2\neq 1/3$.
-In this case, the function will be complex so its zeros cannot be analyzed directly.
-Therefore, we analyze the function's behaviour near $r=b$ and $r=0$.
-Then we can have the approximate shape of the function which gives us information about the number of zero of $f_1(r)$, namely the number of horizons.
+For the cases $\alpha^2\neq 1/3$, we analyze the behavior of the function near $r=b$ and $r=0$, and then we can have an approximate shape of the function that gives us information about the number of zeros of $f_1(r)$, namely, the number of horizons.

 The behavior near $r=b$ is